divnix/std/ARCHITECTURE.md

 Within the scope of the Standard use case, we aim to provide registry-like features to index community provided block types and library functions that are not maintained by the core maintainers.
 Such a registry will need to find a good solution for near-code documentation that can be rendered into a compelling index and documentation site.

-Strictly, this model may be useful outside of Standard in the context of paisano, but in here that's also not Standard's problem.
+Strictly, this model may be useful outside of Standard in the context of paisano, but here that's also not Standard's problem.